tkoenig89/express-static-gzip/README.md

 When the middleware is created it will check the given root folder and all subfolders for files matching the registered compression.
 Adding files later to the folder will not be recognized by the middleware.

+# Behavior warning

 In default mode a request for "/" or "\<somepath\>/" will now serve index.html as compressed version.
-If for some kind of reason you don't want this to happen set **options.indexFromEmptyFile** to false.
+This could lead to **complications if you are serving a REST API** from the same path, when the *express-server-static* is registered before your API.

+One solution would be to register *express-server-static* last.
+Otherweise you can set **options.indexFromEmptyFile** to false:

 ```javascript
 app.use("/", expressStaticGzip("/my/rootFolder/", { indexFromEmptyFile: false }));
 ```

 # Example
 In case you have the following basic file structure